 - 90% of any fine goes to the customary marine title holder, incentivising vigorous, if not vindictive, policing Section 69(4)

 - the Maori Party has stated that they want title to the seabed extending out to the 200-mile exclusive economic zone

 - the legislation has cleared the way for grandstanding by tribal entities.
 For instance, a letter dated April 3, 2017, and posted on the Ngati Kahu website requires the Crown to apply for the recognition of any interests in the Ngati Kahu area, either land or sea.

-- applicant groups engaging with the Crown can apply for taxpayer funding of between $162,000 and $412,000 depending on the complexity of the case.
+Applicant groups engaging with the Crown can apply for taxpayer funding of between $162,000 and $412,000 depending on the complexity of the case.
 This will cost taxpayers hundreds of millions of dollars in legal fees and advice.

 The deadline for tribal trusts (iwi and hapu) to lay claims expired on April 3, 2017.